LarsHenrikNelson/ClampSuite/docs/source/analysis_methods/filtering.rst

 High pass filtering is usually used in situations where you want to recover a high frequency signal such as getting spikes from the wideband signal in recorded extracellularly.
 However for patch clamp ephys high pass filtering can introduce artifacts or degrade your signal.
-See good explanation about setting high and low pass filters `here <https://predictablynoisy.com/mne-python/auto_tutorials/plot_background_filtering.html#id25>`_.
+Here is a good explanation about setting high and low pass filters:
+`here <https://predictablynoisy.com/mne-python/auto_tutorials/plot_background_filtering.html#id25>`_.

 FIR filters